harvester/docs/versioned_docs/version-v0.3/index.md

   - Rancher
   - rancher
   - Harvester Intro
-Description: Harvester is an open source hyper-converged infrastructure (HCI) software built on Kubernetes.
+description: Harvester is an open source hyper-converged infrastructure (HCI) software built on Kubernetes.
 It is an open source alternative to vSphere and Nutanix.
 ---

 Harvester is an open-source [hyper-converged infrastructure](https://en.wikipedia.org/wiki/Hyper-converged_infrastructure) (HCI) software built on Kubernetes.
 It is an open alternative to using a proprietary HCI stack that incorporates the design and ethos of [Cloud Native Computing](https://en.wikipedia.org/wiki/Cloud_native_computing).